rahulrajdixit/Ransomware-Script-For-Demo/README.md

 > This project was developed out of curiosity with the help of some references.
 Please do not misuse the script and use it only for educational/demonstration purposes.

 ## **Introduction**
-These python scripts encrypt and decrypt the files within the same directory using Fernet Encryption.
+These Python scripts encrypt and decrypt the files within the same directory using Fernet Encryption.

 The folder consists of 2 scripts:
 - `encrypt.py`: For encrypting all the files using Fernet Encryption